wp-plugins/my-calendar/trunk/readme.txt

 * Bug fix: Duplicated <a> onevent title in events manager.
 * Bug fix: Generated WP to Twitter empty sentence error.
 * Bug fix: Grouped events within a single day in upcoming events list.
+* Changed: replaced mc_is_mobile() functionality with native wp_is_mobile().
+Filterable for My Calendar using 'mc_is_mobile' filter.
+* Changed: properly registered and enqueue most front-end styles.
+* Changed: Removed classes 'prevMonth' and 'nextMonth' from navigation.
-* Added: special value for 'author' attribute of 'current' to only show events created by the logged-in user.
+* Added: special value for 'author' and 'host' attributes of 'current' to only show events created by the logged-in user.
+Filter via 'mc_display_author' and 'mc_display_host'
 * Added: date and time to title field for My Calendar RSS feed.
 * Preparation: permission filtering for submissions and registrations add-ons.
+* Updated: German & Slovenian Translations.

 = 2.2.9 =